TMartin88/ski_shop/README.md

 ### Initial Workflow and Design Concept
 ---

-This online shop is largely based on the Boutique Ado project.
+This online shop has all the standard functionality and look and feel of an online shop.

-The additional development is based around expanding size options andfunctionality.
+The additional development is based around expanding size options and functionality.

 Also Shipping where shipping calculations other than a flat charge is possible.

-Unfortunately implementing these in the shopping experience is not completed as yet.

 -----------------------------------